Pigmentation Laser Programme & Laser Toning

 Laser toning clears pigment in a gradual, non-destructive way.
 It works by:

-• Breaking up pigment using low-energy pulses of laser.
-Nanosecond laser pulses create mild photo-acoustic shockwaves that fragment mature pigment granules without harming surrounding cells.
-Over time, the pigment is naturally cleared, and melanin production is reduced1.
+- Breaking up pigment low-energy nanosecond laser pulses create mild photo-acoustic shockwaves that fragment mature pigment granules without harming surrounding cells.
+Over time, the pigment is naturally cleared and melanin production is reduced.

-• Improving skin quality: The laser pulses stimulate the upper dermis, increasing collagen-building signals like TGF-β and heat-shock proteins, which can improve skin quality2.
+- Improving skin quality: The laser pulses stimulate the upper dermis, increasing collagen-building signals like TGF-β and heat-shock proteins, which can improve skin quality.

 What Is Happening Under the Skin?